qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/ebi-submission.rst

 and so we require adherence to the MiXs standard.

-EBI/ENA requires a given set of column fields to describe your samples and experiments, for more information visit :doc:`prepare-information-files` and pay most attention to EBI required fields, without these **Qiita Admins** will not be able to submit.
+EBI/ENA requires a given set of column fields to describe your samples and experiments, for more information visit :ref:`prepare-information-files` and pay most attention to EBI required fields, without these **Qiita Admins** will not be able to submit.
 If you want to submit your data or need help send an email to `qiita.help@gmail.com <qiita.help@gmail.com>`__.
 Help will include advice on additional fields to add to ensure MiXs compliance.